 we are challenging 100 years of a sociological imaginary (constructed by the chicago school of sociology at the university of chicago) and public discourse about a place that richard wright famously called “the known city." chicago is a city that many people believe they know, but we center the Black chicagoland that we understand through its shifting geographies and Black residents.
 Black chicago has largely been treated as any Black town usa, confined to the south side, or its depictions have not represented the multifaceted reality of the places in which Black people live in and move through across the larger city-region.

-Black chicagoans are fascinating. we have given the world electric blues, gospel, soul, and house music, Black newspaper row, harold's chicken, the mother of environmental justice, cooley high and good times, oprah (yup, we said it), ron hardy, the dopest usage of the word joe, and the obamas (and soooo much more). we are funny, dynamic, burly, city-country, scrappy, innovative, hustlers, and we will cuss you clean out with that slick "city-country" tongue. there is a specificity to the ways chicago has shaped our lives and our Blackness and similarly, how our Blackness has molded the city and its peripheries. although there is a lot known about us, there is even more that is not, especially as the city-region and its Black population evolves. this work identifies and diagrams Black chicagoness by taking you through a geographic, visual, music, and sonic journey of a deeply historied Black geography that is familiar and still being discovered.
+Black chicagoans are fascinating. we have given the world electric blues, gospel, soul, and house music, Black newspaper row, harold's chicken, the mother of environmental justice, cooley high and good times, oprah (yup, we said it), ron hardy, the dopest usage of the word joe, and the obamas (and soooo much more). we are funny, dynamic, burly, city-country, scrappy, innovative, hustlers, and we will cuss you clean out with that slick "city-country" tongue. there is a specificity to the ways chicago has shaped our lives and our Blackness and similarly, how our Blackness has molded the city and its peripheries. although there is a lot known about us, there is even more that is not, especially as the city-region and its Black population evolves. this work identifies and diagrams Black chicagoness by taking you through a visual, music, and sonic journey of a deeply historied Black geography.

 reproduction and distribution of the images and content on this website without written permission is strictly prohibited.